Compare any two graphics cards:

 Intro

-The GeForce GT 430 makes use of a 40 nm design. nVidia has set the core frequency at 700 MHz.
-The GDDR3 RAM is set to run at a frequency of 900 MHz on this model.
+The GeForce GT 430 uses a 40 nm design. nVidia has clocked the core frequency at 700 MHz.
+The GDDR3 memory runs at a speed of 900 MHz on this particular model.
 It features 96 SPUs as well as 16 Texture Address Units and 4 ROPs.

 Display Graphs